 - British Mountaineering Council-BMC INSURANCEhttp://www.thebmc.co.uk/Ph: 44(0) 161 445 6111

 - First Assist Services Limited Englandhttp://firstassist.co.ukPh: 01455 251155Fax: +44 (0)1455 254001

 - Europ Assistancehttp://www.europ-assistance.comPh: +33 (0) 1 58 34 23 00

 - IHI Bupahttp://www.ihi.com/Email: email@example.comPh: +45 33 15 33 00

 - SIGNAL IDUNA UBEZPIECZENIAhttp://www.signal-iduna.pl/Ph: +48 22 50565 08

 - MSIG-MSIG ASSISTwww.msig.com.myPh: +603 2053 5898

 Above suggested insurance companies are just for recommendation for your kind knowledge which is recommended by our previous travelers.
 You could review their update insurance policy by contacting them directly and if you buy the insurance with them, you are responsible to check the policy and coverage by yourself, we do not take any responsibility on any of their policies and the coverage.

-* They aren’t compulsory ,but we strongly advise you to have Hepatitis, Tetanus, Meningococcal, Meningitis and Typhoid shots-ideally, from a travellers medical centre, which can give you all the current information and advice.
+- They aren't compulsory, but we strongly advise you to have Hepatitis, Tetanus, Meningococcal, Meningitis and Typhoid shots-ideally, from a traveler's medical centre, which can give you all the current information and advice.

 If you have time please read about Nepal, consult our website or talk to people who have travelled with us.
 It will enhance your confidence.